Admission Requirements

 POST ADMISSION REQUIREMENTS

-Applicants who receive and accept an offer of admission must meet Schulich Medicine post-admission requirements by stated deadlines.
-Failure to comply with post-admission requirements and/or deadlines may result in an offer of admission being withdrawn.
+Applicants who receive and accept an offer of admission from Schulich Medicine must meet the School's Post Admission Requirements by the stated deadlines.
+Failure to complete/comply with post-admission requirements and/or deadlines may result in an offer of admission being withdrawn.

 (back to top)